 Today is September 30 and the Navigate the Chaos question to consider is “how often do you reflect upon your relationship with mediocrity?”
 Mediocrity is so common it often goes overlooked.
 So many people settle for mediocrity.
 Do you?
 Have you ever reflected upon where you may have settled for being mediocre in your personal pursuits or professional goals?
 Do you agree with Anthony Bourdain who proclaimed, “the greatest sin is mediocrity?”
 As you travel your path in life, have you ever opposed an idea simply because you failed to give it its proper consideration?
 Violent opposition to great ideas is so common Albert Einstein once noted “Great spirits have always encountered opposition from mediocre minds.
 The mediocre mind is incapable of understanding the man who refuses to bow blindly to conventional prejudices and chooses instead to express his opinions courageously and honestly.”
-Navigating the chaos and practicing the art of living well requires one to understand their relationship with being mediocre or ordinary.
+Navigating the chaos requires one to understand their relationship with being mediocre or ordinary.

 In their 2011 book Great by Choice: Uncertainty, Chaos, and Luck--Why Some Thrive Despite Them All, Jim Collins and Morten T. Hansen conclude that “the signature of mediocrity is not an unwillingness to change.
 The signature of mediocrity is chronic inconsistency.
 Mediocre companies have no consistency in leadership, in mission, in management style, or in philosophy.
 They drift with the prevailing tides, unwilling (or unable) to chart a determined course.”